-Similarly with the parabolic setting, the APNN is able to estimate the correct parameters of the spatially-varied transmission rate β from sparse measurements in the hyperbolic regime, as shown in Table 6.
+Similarly to the parabolic setting, the APNN is able to estimate the correct parameters of the spatially-varied transmission rate $\beta$ from sparse measurements given only in terms of epidemic densities and not fluxes in the hyperbolic regime, as shown in Table 6, hence with a really partially observed dynamics.
 In Figures 16 and 17, the approximated forward solutions and the ground truth of I and R over the space-time domain are shown.
 A good match between the APNN approximation and the ground truth is observed, for both sparse measurement and the measurement from a reduced training time domain, in the latter considering also predictions of the space-time dynamics.
-Notice that, as expected, due to the hyperbolic setting of the scaling parameters of this test, the six epidemic outbreaks that arise at different temporal levels due to the spatial movement of individuals are more contained in terms of spatial spread with respect to results obtained in the diffusive regime.
+Notice that, as expected, due to the hyperbolic setting of the scaling parameters of this test, the six epidemic outbreaks that arise at different temporal levels due to the spatial movement of individuals and the heterogeneity of the transmission rate are more contained in terms of spatial spread with respect to results obtained in the diffusive regime.